 Short sellers have in the past and may attempt in the future to drive down the market price of our Common Stock.
 Short selling is the practice of selling securities that the seller does not own but may have borrowed with the intention of buying identical securities back at a later date.
 The short seller hopes to profit from a decline in the value of the securities between the time the securities are borrowed and the time they are replaced.
 As it is in the short seller's best interests for the price of the stock to decline, many short sellers (sometimes known as "disclosed shorts") publish, or arrange for the publication of, negative opinions regarding the relevant issuer and its business prospects to create negative market momentum.
 Although traditionally these disclosed shorts were limited in their ability to access mainstream business media or to otherwise create negative market rumors, the rise of the Internet and technological advancements regarding document creation, videotaping and publication by weblog ("blogging") have allowed many disclosed shorts to publicly attack a company's credibility, strategy and veracity by means of so-called "research reports" that mimic the type of investment analysis performed by large Wall Street firms and independent research analysts.
 These short attacks have, in the past, led to selling of shares in the market.
-Further, these short seller publications are not regulated by any governmental, self-regulatory organization or other official authority in the U.S. and they are not subject to certification requirements imposed by the SEC.
+Further, these short seller publication requirements imposed by the SEC.
 Accordingly, the opinions they express may be based on distortions, omissions or fabrications.
 Companies that are subject to unfavorable allegations, even if untrue, may have to expend a significant amount of resources to investigate such allegations and/or defend themselves, including stockholder suits against the company that may be prompted by such allegations.
-We may in the future be the subject of stockholder suits that we believe were pro
+We may in the future be the subject of stockholder suits that we believe were prompted by allegations made by short sellers.